What is active listening?

 - Try to relax and set a comfortable tone.

-- If the person says something you don’t understand, ask for clarification.
-For example, ‘What do you mean when you say…’
+- If the person says something you don’t understand or is unclear, ask for clarification to make sure you truly understand what they’ve said.
+For example, “What do you mean when you say…” or “Can I clarify that…” The questions should be related to what you’ve heard.

-- Ask open questions that begin with who, what, where or when.
-These will open up the conversation.
+- Ask open-ended questions that begin with who, what, where or when.
+These will open up the conversation and encourage the person to express themselves so you can understand more clearly.

 - If your mind wanders, admit it and apologise.